 Instructions

-- Heat the oil in a non-stick pan or skillet.1 tablespoon olive oil
+- Heat the oil in a non-stick pan or skillet.
+(Or heat the vegetable stock if using that to replace the oil.)1 tablespoon olive oil

 - Add the diced carrot, celery, onion and bell pepper.
-Cook over a low-medium heat for 8-10 minutes, stirring frequently until the veggies have softened.
-They don't have to be completely cooked just softened up a little.1 medium carrot, 2 ribs celery, 1 medium onion, 1 medium green bell pepper
+Cook over a low-medium heat for 8-10 minutes, stirring frequently until the vegetables have softened.
+They don't have to be completely cooked just softened up a little.1 medium carrot, 2 sticks celery, 1 medium onion, 1 medium green bell pepper

 - Next add the lentils, beans, Cajun seasoning, tomato paste, red wine vinegar, garlic powder, thyme, sugar, bay leaf and a pinch of salt and pepper.
 Stir well.580 grams cooked pinto beans, 130 grams dried red split lentils, 2 teaspoons garlic powder, 1 tablespoon Cajun seasoning, 2 bay leaf, 1 teaspoon dried thyme, 1 tablespoon brown sugar, 2 tablespoon tomato paste, 2 tablespoon red wine vinegar

-- Pour in the vegetable broth and bring to the boil.
-Reduce the heat to medium and simmer for 20-25 minutes or until the veggies are completely soft and the stew is thickened.
+- Pour in the vegetable stock and bring to the boil.
+Reduce the heat to medium and simmer for 20-25 minutes or until the vegetables are completely soft and the stew is thickened.
 While cooking give the stew a stir every now and again.1 litre vegetable broth

 - Remove the bay leaf and thyme stalk if used.
 A few tablespoons of nutritional yeast flakes is a nice addition stirred through before serving or sprinkled over each portion.